robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 Sarah’s expression sharpened.
 “Governance.”

-Mara nodded toward the ledger and then — with a small tilt of her head — toward my corkboard.
+Mara nodded toward the ledger and then—with a small tilt of her head—toward my corkboard.

 “See that board?” she said.
 “That’s not comfort.
 That’s evidence.”